Prologue

 displayName: 'Publish website to pipeline'

-Site deployment
+Site Deployment

 The deployment of the site is done on your hosting.
 Since a Jekyll-generated site is a collection of HTML, CSS, JavaScript, etc., no special configuration is usually required on your hosting.
 Usually an upload via FTPS is sufficient.